Ashish20cs17/Landing-page/README.md

-# Amazon-Clone
+# Landing Page
-This is a amazon clone
+This is a amazon Sell product